 - List of Figures (including their number, brief caption, and the page(s) on which the full caption appears).

-- Additional items which follow the textual material are:
+- Additional items which follow the main text are:

 - List of References,